March 19, 2013

 Do your homework

 So now you’ve decided to add a new pet to your family.
 The first question to answer is what kind of pet will be the best fit for your household?
 Do you have enough time to devote to the daily needs of a dog?
-Is there someone in your household who is allergic to cats?
+Is there someone in your household who is allergic?
 Have you considered a non-traditional pet such as a rat or another small animal?
 Doing your homework in advance will make your search easier and increase the chances that your new pet will be a happy addition to the family.

-Waiting for just the right one?
+Waiting for the right one

-If for some reason you don’t find what you’re looking for right away, don’t be discouraged.
+If for some reason you don’t find who you’re looking for right away, don’t be discouraged.
 Sadly shelters and rescue groups receive new animals every day, so keep checking back with them.
 Some groups also keep a waiting list, so they can call you if an animal matching your preference becomes available.

-Visit your local shelter
+Visit local shelters

 Not every shelter or every pet is listed on the Shelter Pet Project, so it’s important to check the websites of your local shelter as well.
 Don’t forget to also visit in person—sometimes all it takes to find your perfect match is to look directly into an animal's eyes and fall in love.